the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 If you have planned your event well, attendees with lived experience should feel welcomed and able to engage fully in the event.

 It can be helpful in your communications to state who will be in attendance.
-For example "researchers, clinicians, policymakers, funding bodies, and experts by experience".
+For example "researchers, clinicians, experts by experience, policymakers, and funding bodies.

 Finally, consider including short introductions and background information about the speakers and session facilitators in your event information.
 Many people with lived experience may feel more comfortable engaging in an event where they know who they are speaking with and it can be a helpful way to build rapport.